Cologne Chocolate Museum

 The Cologne Chocolate Museum celebrates the artistry and popularity of everyone’s favorite luxury: chocolate.
 The museum has been revealing the ancient roots and modern history of chocolate for almost 20 years, with the waterfront site now one of Cologne's busiest tourist attractions.
 Rightfully so, as there are plenty of chocolatey facts to be discovered.
 For example, did you know that you shouldn’t always reach for the more expensive brands?
 Learn why inside.

-The best chocolate in CologneOpened in 1993, the architecturally stunning museum is visited by 675,000 each year and stages almost 5,000 guided tours for chocolate lovers on holiday in this sweet city.
-Possibly the best smelling museum in the world, you can taste the cocoa in the air.
+The best chocolate in CologneOpened in 1993, the architecturally stunning Chocolate Museum is visited by 675,000 people each year and hosts almost 5,000 guided tours for chocolate lovers.
+Possibly the best smelling museum in the world, you can practically taste the cocoa in the air.

-The highlights of the museum include an almost ten foot high chocolate fountain, which you can sample by dipping in German waffles.
-View the display of cacao trees from which chocolate is ultimately extracted and exhibits of the machines used in producing modern bars.
-Also on display is an 18th century Mesoamerica porcelain chocolate making vessel.
-Don’t forget to pick up a goodie bag of all your favorite treats on the way out from the shop where you have the best selection of sweets in the city.
+A sweet historyThe highlights of the museum include an almost 10 foot high chocolate fountain, which you can sample with a dip of some German waffles.
+View the display of cacao trees from which chocolate is extracted, and see the machines used for producing today’s modern chocolate bars.
+You can also find an 18th-century porcelain chocolate-making pot that hails from Mesoamerica.
+Don’t forget to pick up a goodie bag of all your favorite treats on the way out – the shop has the best selection of chocolate and candy in the city.

 The central location of the Radisson Blu Hotel in Cologne is just a few tram stops from the Chocolate Museum.